Spanish submarine Peral: Trials

 Similar figures of performance were only attained about a decade later in other countries.
 The speed and endurance of the Peral attained World War I standards (in terms of underwater, battery-powered sailing).

 Preservation

-The Peral Submarine in 2015 in the new Naval Museum of Cartagena.
+The submarine Peral in 2015 in the new Naval Museum of Cartagena.

 In 1890 Peral was withdrawn from service, equipment removed, and the hull stored at La Carraca Arsenal.
-In 1913 her demolition was ordered but this was not carried out.
+In 1913 her demolition was ordered but was not carried out.

-In 1929, Admiral Mateo García de los Reyes, first commander of the Spanish submarine forces, managed to reclaim the hull and towed it to Cartagena, putting it ashore at the submarine base.
+In 1929, the Minister of the Navy, Contralmirante (Counter Admiral) Mateo García de los Reyes, who was the first commander of the Spanish submarine force, ordered the hull reclaimed and towed it to Cartagena, where it was put ashore at the submarine base.

 In 1965 the authorities of Cartagena succeeded in moving the hull to the Plaza de los Héroes de Cavite.

-In 2002 was moved to the Paseo Alfonso XII, in front of the port of Cartagena.
+In 2002 it was moved to the Paseo Alfonso XII, in front of the port of Cartagena.

 In 2013, Peral was restored and moved to the Cartagena Naval Museum.